dotnet/docs/docs/fsharp/language-reference/computation-expressions.md

 |`Zero`|`unit -> M<'T>`|Called for empty `else` branches of `if...then` expressions in computation expressions.|
 |`Quote`|`Quotations.Expr<'T> -> Quotations.Expr<'T>`|Indicates that the computation expression is passed to the `Run` member as a quotation.
 It translates all instances of a computation into a quotation.|

-Many of the methods in a builder class use and return an `M<'T>` construct, which is typically a separately defined type that characterizes the kind of computations being combined, for example, `Async<'T>` for asynchronous workflows and `Seq<'T>` for sequence workflows.
+Many of the methods in a builder class use and return an `M<'T>` construct, which is typically a separately defined type that characterizes the kind of computations being combined, for example, `Async<'T>` for async expressions and `Seq<'T>` for sequence workflows.
 The signatures of these methods enable them to be combined and nested with each other, so that the workflow object returned from one construct can be passed to the next.

 Many functions use the result of `Delay` as an argument: `Run`, `While`, `TryWith`, `TryFinally` and `Combine`.
 The `Delayed<'T>` type is the return type of `Delay` and consequently the parameter to these functions. `Delayed<'T>` can be an arbitrary type that does not need to be related to `M<'T>`; commonly `M<'T>` or `(unit -> M<'T>)` are used.
 The default implementation is `M<'T>`.
 See [here](https://fsharpforfunandprofit.com/posts/computation-expressions-builder-part3/#understanding-the-type-constraints) for a more in-depth look.